 A Message from the Dean

-From scholars and researchers to politicians and religious luminaries, we have produced some of the world’s most influential leaders since the school’s inception in 1822.
-To date, we have put forward more presidents and deans of colleges, universities, and seminaries, as well as heads of denominations, than any other divinity school or seminary in the United States.
+From scholars and researchers to politicians, ministers, and religious luminaries, Yale Divinity School has produced some of the world’s most influential leaders.
+Since its inception in 1822 as a distinct school within Yale University, YDS has been a leader among theological institutions in putting forward presidents and deans of colleges, universities, and seminaries, as well as heads of denominations.
 Yale Divinity School faculty have been—and continue to be—among the most prominent religion scholars of their time.
 Our ministers in the pulpit have nurtured and expanded the religious imaginations of the faithful in virtually every corner of the globe.

 Gregory E. Sterling